Global Climate Change

 The strategy utilizes a bottom-up, fundamental research driven approach.
 Stock selection is the primary driver of performance, with proprietary company research key to our investment process.

-Our first task in the process of stock selection is to determine a universe of companies from the global investment universe whose long-term investment outlook, in our opinion, is significantly impacted by efforts to mitigate or adapt to climate change.
-We have built a team process and supporting systems that draw on a range of inputs to try to identify companies where climate change is a significant positive to the investment case.
-The universe review team consists of Simon Webber, Ben Wicks, Richard Stathers and Solange Le Jeune.
+Our first task in the process of stock selection is to determine a universe of companies from the global investment universe whose long-term business outlook, in our opinion, is significantly impacted by efforts to mitigate or adapt to climate change.
+We have built a team process and supporting systems that draw on a range of inputs to identify companies where climate change is a significant positive to the business outlook.
+The climate change universe review team consists of Simon Webber, Dan McFetrich, Owen Scarrott, Isabella Hervey-Bathurst, Andrew Howard and Marc Hassler.

 Given rapidly changing business impacts, it is not possible to have simple percentage rules for the amount that a company is positively or negatively impacted by climate change.
 Therefore, the team assesses relevance based on the factors below.
 The overarching principle is that climate change must have a significant impact on the long term investment outlook for a stock to be included.
 A company’s management and strategy is assessed on the following basis: